pageer/lnto/README.txt

    should also work, but you're on your own.
 4) Import the initial database schema using the appropriate file in the schema directory.
-5) Create a config.cfg file in your lnto directory.
+5) Create a config.py file in your lnto directory.
 Add the following lines:
    SECRET_KEY = '<secret_key_value_here'
    SQLALCHEMY_DATABASE_URI = '<database_uri_here>'
    a) To generate a secret key, you can use the gen-secret-key.py CGI script.